patrick-hutchinson/solomon-network-graph/src/assets/checklist.md

     //TO DO:
     — Zoom and Pan to node on Click
     <!-- — Change the Center node and links to be ideally not visible -->
-    — Check if there are as many sectors as on values in json to make sure all is complete — Change zoom to be Ctrl/Cmd + Scroll
+    — Change zoom to be Ctrl/Cmd + Scroll
     — Check note from call with loonatiks and fix all notes